FiditeNemini/artcraft/README.md

 - Merge in other frontends
 - Merge with backend and use protos for API?
 - Rename this repo to `storyteller-frontend`
-- Upgrade to React 18
+- ~~Upgrade to React 18~~ Carefully upgrade react.
+OMG.
+Also tests in place to ensure builds.

 Develop locally without CORS:
 ------------